perusio/drupal-with-nginx/README.md

    "Nginx Drupal group") group on groups.drupal.org.
 They've helped me sort out the snafus on this config and offered insights on how to improve it.

+   Thanks to [Richard](https://github.com/perusio/drupal-with-nginx/issues/34) for setting me down the path of image hotlinking protection.